weaviate/weaviate-io/developers/weaviate/installation/index.md

 Weaviate is available as a hosted service, [Weaviate Cloud (WCD)](https://console.weaviate.cloud/), or as a self managed instance.
 If you manage your own instance, you can host it locally or with a cloud provider.
 Self-managed instances use the same Weaviate core database as WCD.

+If you are upgrading from a previous version of Weaviate, see the [Migration Guide](../more-resources/migration/index.md) for any changes that may affect your installation.

 ## Installation methods

 To install and configure Weaviate, see the following: